vuejs/router/docs/guide/index.md

   routes, // short for `routes: routes`
 })

 //The requested module '/node_modules/.vite/vue-router.js?v=289caafc'does not provide an export named' default 'error.
-You cannot use import vuerouter from "Vue router" at this time
+You cannot use import VuerRuter from "vue-router" at this time
-//The correct approach is
+//The correct approach like this
 /*
 import {createRouter,createWebHashHistory} from "vue-router" const router = createRouter({